Miscellaneous

 map function

-map(function, iterable, …) returns an iterator that applies function to every item of iterable, yielding the results
+map(function, iterable, ...) returns an iterator that applies function to every item of iterable, yielding the results.

-• With multiple iterables, the iterator stops when the shortest iterable is exhausted
+iterablearguments are provided,functionmust accept that many arguments and is applied to items from all iterables in parallel - With multiple iterables, the iterator stops when the shortest iterable is exhausted

 import math